ShangdeHan/Robbie_Platform/ProjectDocument.md

 ## Gameplay Explanation ##

-**In this section, explain how the game should be played.
-Treat this as a manual within a game.
-It is encouraged to explain the button mappings and the most optimal gameplay strategy.**

-**If you did work that should be factored in to your grade that does not fit easily into the proscribed roles, add it here!
-Please include links to resources and descriptions of game-related material that does not fit into roles here.**

 Play Method:
 Method 1: Go to Executable Game file and download RobbieGame.zip file to play directly.
 Method 2: Download all GitHub file and open it from Unity.